SOUTHWEST, USA 12 Days

 DAY 8

-• A sunrise hike on the scenic self-guided South Kaibab Trail.
+• Begin with a sunrise hike on the scenic self-guided South Kaibab Trail.

 • Any hike in the park can be difficult for some.
 Always be prepared.